-- 9.1 The Chief Executive Officer3 ('CEO') is the top executive responsible for the institution with ultimate executive responsibility for the institution's operations, compliance and performance.
+- 9.1 The Chief Executive Officer ('CEO') is the top executive responsible for the institution with ultimate executive responsibility for the institution's operations, compliance and performance.
 The CEO serves as the main link between the board and the executive.
-The board shall appoint a CEO. - 9.2 The CEO shall not hold the position of CEO of more than one institution at any one time and this obligation also prohibits the holding of the position of CEO of a credit institution or insurance undertaking or reinsurance undertaking authorised outside of the State at the same time as the holding of the position of CEO of an institution to whom this Code applies.
+The institution shall appoint a CEO. - The CEO shall not hold the position of CEO of a credit institution or insurance undertaking or reinsurance undertaking of more than one institution at any one time and this obligation also prohibits the holding of the position of CEO in a credit institution or insurance undertaking or reinsurance undertaking authorised outside of the State at the same time as the holding of the position of CEO of an institution to whom this Code applies.

-However, in the case of institutions which are designated as Medium-Low or Low Impact institutions, the CEO may also hold up to two additional positions as CEO of an institution simultaneously provided each institution is also designated as a Medium-Low or Low Impact institution and the CEO has sufficient time available to fulfil his or her role and function as the CEO of each institution.
+However, in the case of institutions which are designated as Medium-Low or Low impact institutions, the CEO may also hold up to two additional positions as CEO of a credit institution or insurance undertaking or reinsurance undertaking simultaneously provided the institution is also designated as a Medium-Low or Low impact institution and the CEO has sufficient time available to fulfil his or her role and function as the CEO of an institution.
 The prior approval of the Central Bank shall be obtained prior to the CEO assuming any such additional roles.

-- 9.3 The CEO shall have relevant financial expertise, qualifications and background or be required to undertake relevant and timely comprehensive training.
-The relevant financial services background or training shall ensure that the CEO has the necessary knowledge, skills and experience and/or training required to comprehend fully each of the following: - The nature of the institution's business, activities and related risks; - His or her individual direct and indirect responsibilities and the board's responsibilities; and - The institution's financial statements.
+9.29.3 The CEO shall have relevant financial expertise, qualifications and background or be required to undertake relevant and timely comprehensive training.
+The relevant financial services background or training shall ensure that the CEO has the necessary knowledge, skills and experience and/or training required to comprehend fully each of the following:

-3 The term Chief Executive Officer encompasses other titles in this regard such as General Manager, Managing Director, President etc.
+5 The term Chief Executive Officer encompasses other titles in this regard such as General Manager, Managing Director, President etc.

-- 9.4 The CEO shall have the necessary personal qualities, professionalism and integrity to carry out his or her obligations. - 9.5 The renewal of the CEO contract shall be reviewed at least every five years. - 9.6 The CEO shall be appointed to the board.
+- The nature of the institution's business, activities and related risks; - His or her individual direct and indirect responsibilities and the board's responsibilities; and - The institution's financial statements. - 9.39.4 The CEO shall have the necessary personal qualities, professionalism and integrity to carry out his or her obligations. - 9.49.5 The renewal of the CEO contract shall be reviewed at least every 5 years. - 9.6 The CEO shall be appointed to the board.